Dr. Cheryl Achterberg, Scholar in Nutritional Development

 Cheryl Achterberg, one of today's outstanding scholars in nutritional development, is the dean of The Ohio State University College of Education and Human Ecology.
 She was appointed July 1, 2008.

-A tenured professor in the Department of Human Nutrition, she recently was appointed to the 2010 Dietary Guidelines Advisory Committee.
+A tenured professor in the Department of Human Sciences, she recently was appointed to the 2010 Dietary Guidelines Advisory Committee.
 She is one of only 13 experts who will advise the U.S. departments of Agriculture and Health and Human Services about proper nutrition Americans need to stay healthy and fit.

 Before coming to Ohio State, Dr. Achterberg was at Iowa State University, where she was the inaugural dean of the College of Human Sciences.
 Prior to joining the Iowa State faculty in 2005, Dr. Achterberg was on the faculty of The Pennsylvania State University, where she rose through the professional ranks, attaining tenure in 1991 and the rank of full professor in 1996.
 At Penn State, she also directed the Nutrition Center from 1992 to 1996 and, in 1997, became the founding dean of the Schreyer Honors College.